koutsn/myRealEstateService/README.md

 # A Real Estate Service

 ## Purpose
-A Service shows a list of objects and their status
+A Service that is used in order to create, delete, return a list of objects

 ## Users
 A user can be registered and logged in to the service.